Distance: 18-mile lollipop

 Elevation gain: 900 ft

 This ride is a lot like the Golden Gate Bridge loop—a complete chestnut, over-hyped and tourist-ridden.
-Plus it’s all about money (you ride by Pebble Beach Golf Course, for god’s sake)—but, all that aside, it’s an utterly delightful bike ride.
+Plus it’s all about money (you ride by Pebble Beach Golf Course, for god’s sake)—but, all that notwithstanding, it’s a delightful bike ride.
 Every time I do it, I wish I could live there so I could do it every day.
-You ride by great oceanfront scenery, through lanes of coastal cypresses, do a nice climb and roll through Monterey pine forest, then do a fun, fast descent.
-The twenty-million-dollar houses are actually pretty cool too, if you can forget the socio-political issues.
+You ride by waves smashing into coastal rocks, through lanes of coastal cypresses, do a nice little climb, roll through nearly unpopulated Monterey pine forest, then do a fun, fast descent, all on the best road surface money can buy.
+The forty-million-dollar houses (no exaggeration) are actually pretty cool too, if you can forget the socio-political issues.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 The route is impossible to miss.
 Because the locals want to keep you from exploring the neighborhoods, they’ve painted huge, unmissable “17-Mile Drive” signs on the road and posted beautiful wooden route marker posts at all the intersections.
 Just follow them.
 Start where the Drive takes off from Sunset Drive in Pacific Grove.
 There are places where you can park on the dirt shoulder near the beginning of the ride, or find parking along Sunset.
 Immediately you’ll see a manned gate charging an entrance fee from the cars, but you’re free, so bypass it on the R (officially you’re supposed to pay a cyclists’ fee, but no one ever does).